emmettgb/Neptune.jl/README.md

 # Let's do it!

-### A note on Neptune vs Pluto
+### A note on Neptune and Pluto

+Neptune is a fork of Pluto which executes *sequentially* one cell at a time, rather than *reactively*, in Pluto.
+According to the developers, allowing a sequential mode is not in the near-term development path of Pluto - Hence Neptune.

 Regrettably, the creator of Pluto, Fons van der Plas, has '*forbidden*' us from from communicating with anyone involved with Pluto and has also (apparently) '*forbidden*' them from communicating with us (he has thrown a 'Donald', in other words).

 We find such attitude and behaviour disappointing, and counter to the spirit of free and open debate and of 'open source' itself.

-We invite comments, contributions, and requests for the improvement of Neptune, but feel bound to warn of (and take no responsibility for) any potential censure which may result.
+In any case, we invite comments, contributions, and requests for the improvement of Neptune, but feel bound to warn of (and take no responsibility for) any potential (petty?) censure which may result.
 Having said this, we would like to reiterate our appreciation of the great work done by the Pluto team, and express our support for their ongoing work.

 ### Ingredients